 Time zone | UTC+7 (ICT) |

-Pakse (or Pakxe; French: Paksé; Laotian: ປາກເຊ [pȁːk séː] 'mouth of the river'; Thai: ปากเซ) is the capital and most populous city of the southern Laotian province of Champasak.
+Pakse (or Pakxe; French: Paksé; Laotian: ປາກເຊ [pȁːk séː] 'mouth of the river') is the capital and most populous city of the southern Laotian province of Champasak.
 Located at the confluence of the Xe Don and Mekong Rivers, the district had a population of approximately 77,900 at the 2015 Laotian census.[1]
-Pakse was the capital of the Kingdom of Champasak until it was unified with the rest of Laos in 1946.

 In 1943, 62% of the population of Pakse were Vietnamese.[3]
-Today, Pakse is home to many ethnic Chinese.[quantify][citation needed]
+Today, Pakse is a centre of the Laotian Chinese community, with a large number of businesses being owned by Laotians of Chinese ancestry.[4]

-The population is predominantly Buddhist and the city has several temples.
-These include: Wat Luang, which was built in 1935 and is the largest temple in Pakse, and the Chinese temple Wat Sopsé.[4]
-Pakse is also the seat of the Roman Catholic Apostolic Vicariate of Paksé led by Cardinal Louis-Marie Ling Mangkhanekhoun.
+The population is predominantly Buddhist and the city has temples.
+These include: Wat Luang, which was built in 1935 and is the largest temple in Pakse, and the Chinese temple Wat Sopsé.[5]

 Pakxe | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||